Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

-# -give-this-module-a-name
+# UI updation

 ## Feature

-What part of the game does this module deliver?
+This module explains all changes that happen on the UI based on logic of the backend of the game process

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: UI is updated for ball position

-  Given -give-initial-values-and-conditions
+  Given the game has started and the system conditions are working fine

-  When -event-happens
+  When the ball position moves via the move function

-  Then -module-does-this
+  Then the ball position in the UI is updated

 ### -add-scenario-if-needed